This post has been updated as of November 2016.

 The best way to get started is to take all of your starting keywords and run your site through rank tracker.
 Make a spreadsheet of the results and rerun them once a week so that you can see your progress.

 Start by optimizing all of the “+3” items on the 15 Minute SEO Check.
 Track your changes and see how your rankings change in the next 2 weeks.

-It’s totally possible to learn the basic skills needed in order to do SEO freelance work in a weekend, however if you’re really going to be successful with it as a business you’ll need to be able to prove you know what your doing.
+It’s totally possible to learn the basic skills needed in order to do SEO freelance work in a weekend, however, if you’re really going to be successful with it as a business you’ll need to be able to prove you know what you’re doing.